gtker/wow_messages/wowm_language/src/docs/cmsg_char_delete.md

 ### Description

 Command to delete a character from the clients account.
+Can be sent after the client has received [SMSG_CHAR_ENUM](./smsg_char_enum.md).

 ### Comment